scrungus/ZeroTetris/README.md

 git clone https://github.com/OliverOverend/gym-simplifiedtetristemp
 ```

-Here is a list of the versions used during development:
+Here is a list of the versions used throughout development:

 - Python==3.7.4
 - NumPy==1.16.5